Nintendo eShop: Retail releases

-The majority of Wii U, Nintendo 3DS, Nintendo Switch, Nintendo Switch 2, and select Wii retail releases are on the Nintendo eShop.
+The majority of Nintendo 3DS, Wii U, Nintendo Switch, Nintendo Switch 2, and select Wii retail releases are on the Nintendo eShop.
 The first was New Super Mario Bros.
 2, launched on the Nintendo 3DS eShop alongside its retail release in August 2012.
 A system update in March 2013 allowed players to transfer save data from a physical version of a game to a download version.

 Download-only releases

 Any video game company, particularly independent video game developers, may publish via the Nintendo eShop as download-only software for the Nintendo 3DS, Wii U, and Nintendo Switch.
 Various games, which may be sold as retail games in some regions, might be released as download-only software in others for various reasons, such as cost-effective localization.

 3D Classics

 3D Classics is a series of NES/Famicom, Arcade, Mega Drive/Genesis, Master System, and SG-1000 games remade with added 3D visuals and updated features, although the overall graphics retain their original art style and appearance.
 These are exclusive to the Nintendo 3DS family.